-2. A life insurance policy, retirement benefits account, or willor trust designating the domestic partner as beneficiary thereto, or will or trust which designates the partner as executoror successor trustee;
+2. A life insurance policy, retirement benefits account, or will designating the domestic partner as beneficiary thereto, or will which designates the partner as executor;

 3. A mutually granted power of attorney for purposes of healthcare or financial management;

 4. Proof showing that the partner is authorized to sign for purposes of the other's bank or credit account;